-The number of aspiring writers out there are aplenty, so are the copious amounts of books on writing.
-But, here’s a list which we believe every eager writer should tick off.
+The number of aspirant writers out there are aplenty, so are the copious amount of books on writing.
+But, here’s a list that we believe every eager writer should tick off.

 by Nikhil Sreekandan

 “If you don’t have time to read, you don’t have the time (or the tools) to write.
 Simple as that.”

 Writing is a weird craft, is it not?
 Those who have known it will agree.
 One day, you might be pulling out your hair in frustration and vehement disgust at your inability to write even a single word, but the next you might be on cloud nine having spent a solid session churning out a good chunk of that dream project of yours.
 Maybe that is indeed the beauty of the art of writing.

 If you are a lover of the written word, here are a few books on writing that you should definitely consider reading.

 1. On Writing: A Memoir of the Craft by Stephen King

 Entertaining, empowering and eminently revealing, this manual on writing by one of the most successful living authors of our time is probably the one book on the list that you must read if you are going to read just one.
 Stephen King’s On Writing is filled with mesmerizing accounts from his childhood, vivid memories from his adolescent, college and struggling years before Carrie – giving his readers an express insight into the formation of a writer and how his craft has evolved over the years.